19 June 20247 minute read

 • Problem-solving skills.
 You'll often face freight issues, such as delayed shipments or routing problems.
 Being able to quickly identify and solve these problems is crucial.

 • Multitasking.
-Dispatching involves managing different routes, communicating with multiple drivers, and coordinating with clients — all at the same time.
+Dispatching involves route planning, communicating with multiple drivers, and coordinating with clients — all at the same time.

 • Computer skills.
 Familiarity with dispatch software and general computer proficiency are essential.
 These tools help you track shipments, manage schedules, and handle billing issues efficiently.